5 Easy Ways To Engage Students In Learning

 Students may find this opportunity is a much more meaningful and authentic way to practice and ultimately retain the content.
-Students can share their creations with classmates, either by performing live in class and projecting their lyrics on the smartboard or through copies or record their song, using tools like Flipgrid or Recap.
+Students can share their creations with classmates, either by performing live in class and projecting their lyrics on the smartboard or through copies or record their song, using tools like Flipgrid in the classroom.

 Classmates can also be encouraged to provide feedback or even record their own responses.

 Having students play games is always a fun way to learn and review the material, but placing students in the position to create the games, takes it to another level.
 We move students from consumers to creators and provide opportunities for them to engage in a more authentic and personalized learning experience.